yiancar/qmk_firmware/keyboards/novelkeys/nk_plus_solder/readme.md

-# NK+
+# NK+ Solder

 This is a 65% with macro keys PCB.
+This is the solder version.
 It supports VIA and full per-key RGB.

 * Keyboard Maintainer: [Yiancar](https://yiancar-designs.com/) and on [GitHub](https://github.com/yiancar)
 * Hardware Supported: A TKL keyboard with STM32F072CB or APM compatible